eliekawerk/udacity/README.md

 # Udacity

-This is my collection of solutions for homeworks and projects presented in various Udacity courses that I completed.
+This is collection of my solutions for homeworks and projects presented in various Coursea courses that I have completed.

 ## About Udacity